kolinkrewinkel/KKGridView/README.md

 When we set out building this, we all had a few common things we knew we needed to focus on.

-* Performance — 55+ FPS in the worst case
+* Performance — 55+ FPS in the worst case.
-* UITableView similarities — strive to be as close to drop-in as possible
+* UITableView similarities — Strive to be as close to drop-in as possible.
-* Feature completeness — as above, match the latest UITableView implementation in features; add anything else worthwhile
+* Feature completeness — As above, match the latest UITableView implementation in features; add anything else worthwhile.
-* Solid codebase — we didn't want something that was inextensible and full of messy code
+* Solid codebase — We didn't want something that was inextensible and full of messy code.

 ***